 Near-term risks and uncertainties

-According to the Kojamo plc’s Interim Report 1 January – 31 March 2025
+According to the Kojamo plc’s Financial Statements Release 1 January–31 December 2025

-Kojamo estimates that the most significant near-term risks and uncertainties arise from the uncertain situation in property markets and the development of housing demand-supply situation.
-Although urbanisation is expected to continue in the longer term, there is uncertainty with the recovery of the property market.
-The oversupply of rental apartments may continue in the main areas in which Kojamo operates, and the changes in supply and demand could have an impact on Kojamo’s rents, tenant turnover or the financial occupancy rate and, thereby, rental income.
+Kojamo estimates that the most significant near-term risks and uncertainties arise from the uncertain situation in property markets and the development of housing demand and supply.
+Although urbanisation is expected to continue in the longer term, there is uncertainty regarding the recovery of the property market.
+The oversupply of rental apartments in Kojamo’s main operating areas may persist, and fluctuations in supply and demand may affect the company’s financial occupancy rate, rental levels or tenant turnover, and thereby rental income.

-The weakening of the property and financial markets or the increase of market interest rates may lower Kojamo’s credit rating and increase the price of financing as well as weaken financial key figures.
-These factors may affect Kojamo’s profit and cash flow as well as the fair value of the apartments.
+The weakening of the property and financial markets or the increase in interest rates may affect the company’s financing costs, credit rating and financial ratios.
+These factors may impact the company’s result, cash flow and the fair value of apartments.

-Cyber attacks and various other data security threats have generally increased.
-These data security breaches could impact Kojamo’s business operations and the reliability of information systems.
+The number of cyberattacks and other information security threats has generally increased.
+Potential data breaches may affect the company’s business operations and the reliability of its information systems.

 Kojamo’s most significant risks are described in more detail in the report on non-financial information.